We don’t have very long to wait before Sue passes judgement on Malcolm Clarke’s avant-garde soundtrack.

 Sue: He only lasted six weeks.

-The Doctor decides to use to a diving bell to investigate the fate of the stricken submarine.
+The Doctor volunteers to investigate the fate of the stricken submarine in a diving bell.

 Sue: Nice anorak.
-Do Doctor Who fans pretend to be Jon Pertwee in The Sea Devils whenever they turn up at a convention wearing an anorak?
+So do Doctor Who fans pretend to be Jon Pertwee in The Sea Devils when they turn up to conventions dressed in an anorak?
 Is that how it works?

 Sue: Why is she so upset?
 He stole her ****ing sandwich!

-Sue: Is the Doctor splattered all over the ceiling or something?top
+Sue: Is the Doctor splattered all over the ceiling or something?

-Sue: I had a polo neck just like Jos.
-Although mine was lime green.
+Sue: I had a polo neck like Jo’s, although mine was lime green.

-As we chew over the ramifications of that, the Doctor is brought inside the Sea Devils’ secret base.
+While we are left to ponder the ramifications of that particular revelation, the Doctor is taken inside the Sea Devils’ base.

 Sue: So this is basically exactly the same story as last time, yes?
-I’m pretty sure I enjoyed it the last time I saw it, so do I really need to see it again?
+I’m pretty sure I enjoyed it last time, so do I have to see it again?

-Me: Don’t the Sea Devils’ voices remind you of something else?
+Me: Do the Sea Devils’ voices remind you of something?
 Another children’s television character, perhaps?